kojix2/ruby-htslib/README.md

 are accepted as concise aliases.
 Reference names can also be assigned with `record.chrom=` and `record.mate_chrom=`.

+BAM/CRAM, BCF/VCF, and Tabix indexes are loaded lazily when an indexed operation such as `query` or a region-limited pileup first needs them.
+Pass an explicit `index:` path to `open` to validate and load that index immediately.
+`index_loaded?` reports whether the index is currently loaded.

 ### HTS::Bcf - VCF / BCF - Variant Call Format file

 Reading fields